-9. Continue to implement Youth Strategy Staff; Youth Council = Continuing in 2020 10.
-Complete and implement Real Estate Strategy Staff Continuing in 2020 11.
-Establish a Renters Advisory Committee (Complete) Renters Advisory Committee led by Councillors Dubow an Loveday; Staff 12.
+9. Continue to implement Youth Strategy Staff; Youth Council Continuing in 2020 10.
+Complete and implement Real Estate Strategy Continuing in 2020 Staff 11.
+Establish a Renters Advisory Committee (Complete) Renters Advisory Committee led by Councillors Dubow and Loveday; Staff 12.
 Deliver training to Council and senior staff on accessibility (Complete) Staff 2020 13.
 Allow people to make video submissions to public hearings and requests to address Council Staff 14.
 Hold public hearing-only Council meetings Staff 15.
 Create a lobbyist registry Staff 16.
 Develop and implement processes for convening the community and gathering input on what the community is interested in giving input on - not only engaging when City Hall has a question for the community Council (give direction and participate in community gatherings); Staff (implement) 17.
 Develop an Equity Framework Staff 18.
-Strike a Council working group to recommend a process for a governance review Council 2021 19.
-Undertake a Council salary review including a report back on eliminating parking privileges and including the bus pass program Staff 20.
-Undertake a staff salary review Council (guiding policy); Sta
+Strike a Council working group to recommend a process for a governance review Council 0004 19.
+Staff 20.
+Undertake a staff salary review Council (guiding policy); Staff

-22. Begin holding four town halls per year, one per quarter to engage residents, youth, business, organized labour and other stakeholders, including a quarterly check-in with Council on the topics for these town halls Council; Staff Ong joing 23.
+22. Begin holding four town halls per year, one per quarter to engage residents, youth, business, organized labour and other stakeholders, including a quarterly check-in with Council on the topics for these town halls Council; Staff Ong going 23.
 Set and measure targets for each of the objectives Council; Staff 24.
 Measure well-being and use results to inform budgeting process.
 Council; Staff 25.
 Streamline and make more consistent planning and permitting processes Staff 26.
 Continue transparent and robust approach to annual budget and strive for continuous improvement of the process each year Staff; Council 27.
 Exercise fiscal responsibility in policing expenditures Council 28.
 Monitor implementation of Local Area Plans on a routine basis Staff 29.
 Divest municipal funds from fossil fuels Council (advocacy); Staff (identify opportunities)